-Bellardia trixago (bellardia) is an annual herb (family Scrophulariaceae) found in the San Francisco Bay region, southern Sacramento Valley, western North Coast Ranges and central coast of California.
+Bellardia trixago (Bellardia) is an annual herb (family Scrophulariaceae) found in the San Francisco Bay region, southern Sacramento Valley, western North Coast Ranges and central coast of California.
 It is commonly found in disturbed grasslands, including rare serpentine grasslands, as well as along roadsides and in fields.
 Bellardia is a hemi-parasitic plant that connects its shallow roots to those of host plants.
-The plants rely on these host plants to obtain necessary nutrients for survival, but is capable of photosynthesis.
-The impacts and invasiveness of bellardia are generally minor, but it can crowd out rare native plants that are endemic to serpentine soils.Cal-IPC Rating: Limited
+The plant relies on these host plants to obtain necessary nutrients for survival, but is capable of photosynthesis.
+The impacts and invasiveness of Bellardia are generally minor, but it can crowd out rare native plants that are endemic to serpentine soils.Cal-IPC Rating: Limited?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed Management NotesNo Weed RIC Management Notes are available for this species.
 Check for information on other species in the genus on the Weed RIC site.

 There are no newsletter articles associated with this species yet.

 Cal-IPC Symposium Presentations

 Presentations are linked where available.
 Where a presentation is not available, find more information by reading the abstract in the Cal-IPC Symposia Archive.

 There are no Symposium presentations associated with this species yet.

 - CalPhotos - Images of plants taken mostly in California.